Engaging citizens with science: Insights and success stories from across Europe

 This event is for anyone wishing to embed meaningful participation in their work.
 Join us to exchange ideas, learn from practice, and help shape the future of citizen engagement across Europe.

 Organised by the INSPIRING ERA project as part of a series of online events to support the implementation of the European Research Area (ERA) Policy Agenda.
+Event organised in consultation with the Trust in Science ERA Action sponsors: Swedish Research Council, ALLEA and BMFTR (German Federal Ministry of Research, Technology and Space).

 Overview of the Programme: